apache/jackrabbit-site/src/site/markdown/concurrency-control.md

 non-transactional context.
 See the last subsection for the behaviour in transactional environments.

-<a name="Concurrencycontrol-Normalreadaccess"></a>
 ### Normal read access

-Read access to the workspace typically only requires a read lock on the SharedItemStateManager of that workspace, but since the version store is mapped to the virtual /jcr:system/jcr:versionStorage inside the repository, there are cases where also the read lock of the version store needs to be acquired.
+Read access to the workspace typically only requires a read lock on the SharedItemStateManager of that workspace, but since the version store is mapped to the virtual `/jcr:system/jcr:versionStorage` inside the repository, there are cases where also the read lock of the version store needs to be acquired.

 1. Workspace read lock, for reading normal node content
-1. # Version store read lock, for reading version content
+    1. Version store read lock, for reading version content

 This nested lock is potentially unsafe in a transactional context, see the subsection on transaction commit below for more details.

-<a name="Concurrencycontrol-Versioningreadaccess"></a>
 ### Versioning read access

-Some version accesses are handled directly through the version manager instead of looking through the /jcr:system/jcr:versionStorage tree.
+Some version accesses are handled directly through the version manager instead of looking through the `/jcr:system/jcr:versionStorage` tree.
 Such accessed are guarded with the VersionManagerImpl read lock.

 1. Versioning read lock, for accessing version information
-1. # Version store read lock, for reading version information
+    1. Version store read lock, for reading version information

 The nested lock here is safe as the version store lock never covers code that tries to acquire the versioning lock.

-<a name="Concurrencycontrol-Transientchanges"></a>
 ### Transient changes

-All transient changes like those created by Node.addNode() or Session.move() are stored in the session-local transient space without needing any synchronization except for the read locks used for accessing the underlying workspace state.
-A write lock is only needed when the accumulated changes are being persisted using the save() call described below.
+All transient changes like those created by `Node.addNode()` or `Session.move()` are stored in the session-local transient space without needing any synchronization except for the read locks used for accessing the underlying workspace state.
+A write lock is only needed when the accumulated changes are being persisted using the `save()` call described below.

-<a name="Concurrencycontrol-Save"></a>
 ### Save
 The ItemImpl.save() method (that SessionImpl.save() also calls) collects all current transient changes to a single change log that is then persisted as an atomic update.
 Any new versionable nodes will cause empty version